How To Add Formula Google Sheets

 Functions are pre-built formulas that perform specific tasks.
 They can take multiple arguments (inputs) and return a single value.

-Google Sheets offers a wide range of functions, including: (See Also: How To Customize Chart In Google Sheets)
+Google Sheets offers a wide range of functions, including: (See Also: How To Add An Entire Column In Google Sheets)

 • SUM: Adds a range of numbers